-Samsung 2024 Neo QLED and QLED TVs Receive Industry-First Picture Quality Excellence Certifications From VDE
+Samsung 2024 Neo QLED And QLED Tvs Receive Industry-First Picture Quality Excellence Certifications From VDE

+(MENAFN- Mid-East Info) HDR Brightness Accuracy certification assures models accurately reproduce HDR brightness levels for ultra-realistic images.

+True Cinema Black certification demonstrates TVs' ability to deliver deep, immersive viewing experiences.

-(MENAFN- BCW Global) SEOUL, Korea – Sept.
-15, 2024 – Samsung Electronics Co., Ltd. today announced that seven models[1] in its 2024 Neo QLED and QLED lineup are the first in the industry to receive both the True Cinema Black and HDR Brightness Accuracy certifications from Verband Deutscher Elektrotechniker (VDE), a leading German electrical engineering certification institute.
+SEOUL, Korea – Sept, 2024 – Samsung Electronics Co., Ltd. today announced that seven models[1] in its 2024 Neo QLED and QLED lineup are the first in the industry to receive both the True Cinema Black and HDR Brightness Accuracy certifications from Verband Deutscher Elektrotechniker (VDE), a leading German electrical engineering certification institute.

 Six of Samsung's 2024 Neo QLED 8K and 4K models, as well as one QLED 4K model, obtain industry's first HDR Brightness Accuracy certification.
 This certification assures that these models accurately reproduce the brightness levels of HDR content, staying true to HDR standards and delivering picture quality that closely matches what the human eye perceives.[2]